RohitNagraj99/HyperspectralImageClassification/README.md

-# HyperspectralImageClassification
+# HyperspectralClassification

-HSI Classification on the indian pines dataset using various algorithms
+Classification of Hyperspectral images using various algorithms using the Indian Pines HSI Dataset.